Geography 112 - Earth System Science, Course Syllabus, Fall 2013 edition

 4) Introduction to Physical Geography (any edition) by Arthur Strahler, Wiley Publishing

-Or any physical geography or Earth Science text book that has a meteorology section in it.
+Or any other Physical Geography or Earth Science text book that has a meteorology section in it.

-Often you can find very inexpensive used textbooks online (for example at Abebooks.com or Amazon.com), that will serve you well and likely save you a lot of money.
+Often you can find very inexpensive used textbooks online that will serve you well and likely save you a lot of money (typically less than 20 dollars including shipping).
 The downside to purchasing books online is that you cannot usually sell them back once you are done with the class.
 Sometimes you can also find them available for check out at the public library or through the university library.
+If you are someone who needs a book to be a successful learner, come an talk to me and I can show where you can go to acquire a used Earth Science textbook.

 The goal of this course is to expose students to a wide range of topics within the broad category of Earth Sciences.
 Upon successful completion of the course, you will have have a fundamental understanding of the planet on which we live, and the way in which most of the major systems of the Earth affect each other and nearly all life on the planet.
 We focus on the science behind what we learn, and how it relates to what I call the " Five Spheres of Influence."